-Drilling at the Rincon salar is planned to consist of three diamond drillholes for a total of approximately 1,000 metres (Figure 1).
+Drilling at the Rincon salar is planned to consist of three diamond drillholes for a total of approximately 1,500 metres (Figure 1).
 It is designed to confirm results from previous drilling in 2017 and to test for additional potential lithium resources in the northern part of the licence area, and to increase the existing Rincon Mineral Resource (ASX announcement, 27 June 2018).

-Figure 1: Location plan for lithium brine resource drilling and conceptual Rincon DLE development.
+Figure 1: Location plan for lithium brine resource drilling, Rincon salar

-The drilling at Rincon and planned Mineral Resource upgrade will form a key input to the Preliminary Economic Assessment (PEA) currently being completed at Rincon (ASX announcement, 8 December 2022).
-The PEA is expected to be completed in Q3, calendar 2023.
+The drilling at Rincon and planned JORC Mineral Resource upgrade will form a key input to the Preliminary Economic Assessment (PEA) currently being completed at Rincon (ASX announcement, 8 December 2022).
+The PEA is expected to be completed in the current quarter.

-Drilling at Rincon forms a key component of Power's ongoing Mineral Resource drilling campaign at the Salta Project, which is designed to expand the Project's existing JORC Mineral Resource, to support future development plans.
+Drilling at Rincon forms a key component of Power's ongoing JORC Mineral Resource drilling campaign at the overall Salta Project, which is designed to expand the Project's existing JORC Mineral Resource, to support future development plans.